skx/yawns/README.md

 * Deploy the code.
 * Configure Apache, etc.

 The mysql configuration is simple.

-The code assumes a Unix user called "yawns" is present - all code will be installed beneath that users homedirectory.
+The code assumes a Unix user called "yawns" is present - all code will be installed beneath that users home-directory, specifically the code **must** be installed in ~/current/.
+This is because the path used to generate RSS feeds, etc, assumes this prefix.

-There is a supplied "fabric" file which can be used to do that.
+The sample "fabric" script demonstrates how this is done, via the GitHub repository.

 The Apache configuration can be copied from the included ~/apache/ file.